A mattress company has two stores, one in City X and the other in City Z. The company has advertised...

 Specific Prethinking for Each Part

-For both cities: The best test would be to eliminate the newspaper advertising (which is currently equal) to see if the difference in radio advertising alone creates a difference in sales.
+For both cities: The most direct test would be to eliminate the radio advertising entirely to see if sales are affected.
 This would:

 Phase 3: Answer Choice Evaluation